Deutsch: Strade Nuove / Español: Strade Nuove / Português: Strade Nuove / Français: Strade Nuove / Italiano: Strade Nuove

 The Strade Nuove are located in the historic heart of Genoa and include the streets Via Garibaldi, Via Balbi, and Via Cairoli.
 These streets were built as part of an ambitious urban planning project during the height of Genoa’s financial and political power.
 The palazzi that line these streets were designed to display the wealth and influence of Genoa’s elite families.
 The architecture features grand facades, elaborate courtyards, and richly decorated interiors, showcasing the Renaissance and Baroque styles that dominated the period.

 What makes the Strade Nuove unique in the travel context is their historical importance and aesthetic appeal.
-Visitors to Genoa are often drawn to the area for its rich cultural history and the opportunity to explore the Palazzi dei Rolli, a collection of noble residences that were once used to host dignitaries and state guests.
+Visitors to Genoa are often drawn to the area for its rich cultural history and the opportunity to explore the Palazzi dei Rolli, a collection of noble residences that were once used to Host dignitaries and state guests.
 Today, many of these palaces are open to the public as museums or government buildings, offering insights into Genoa’s aristocratic past.

-The Palazzi dei Rolli were part of a unique system in which noble families were obliged to host distinguished visitors of the Republic of Genoa, based on a rotating list (the "rolli").
-This system was unlike anything else in Europe at the time and contributed to the city’s reputation as a hub of commerce, diplomacy, and culture.
+The Palazzi dei Rolli were part of a unique System in which noble families were obliged to host distinguished visitors of the Republic of Genoa, based on a rotating list (the "rolli").
+This system was unlike anything else in Europe at the time and contributed to the city’s reputation as a hub of commerce, diplomacy, and Culture.

 The Strade Nuove and the Palazzi dei Rolli were recognized as a UNESCO World Heritage site in 2006, marking them as one of the most important cultural landmarks in Italy.
 They represent not only Genoa’s historical wealth but also the city’s sophisticated approach to urban planning and architecture.